Skip to main content

 The actions you take at each stage of the funnel help you to bring them to a "closeable", “Yes I want to work at company!” state of mind (or do the opposite and get them to self-select out).

-Building a rapport and relationship with the candidate is the most important thing as this will keep your offer acceptance rate (OAR) high.
-A good OAR is generally considered to be ~90%.
+Building a rapport with the candidate is crucial as this will keep your offer acceptance rate (OAR) high (a good OAR is generally considered to be ~90%).

-For more, check out Mariya’s great article how to make a job offer.
+For more, check out Mariya’s great article on how to make a job offer.

 How To Create A Recruitment Funnel